grafana/pyroscope/README.md

 ## Documentation

-For more information on how to use Pyroscope with other programming languages, install it on Linux or use it in production environment check out our documentation:
+For more information on how to use Pyroscope with other programming languages, install it on Linux, or use it in production environment, check out our documentation:

 * [Getting Started](https://pyroscope.io/docs/)
 * [Deployment Guide](https://pyroscope.io/docs/deployment)